florinpop17/app-ideas/Projects/Slider-Design.md

 -   [ ] Add text over the slides
 -   [ ] Create a 3D effect

-## Trello Board

-You can track your progress by cloning this [Trello Board](https://trello.com/b/3yPOCs1R/slider-design)

 ## Useful links and resources

 -   [Unsplash](https://unsplash.com/) for free images